captionpoint/captionpoint-plays/THE-ROOMMATE.md

 loved each other.
 ---
 ## SHARON:
-(Amazed and alittle scared.)
+(Amazed and a little scared.)
 Are you...a bisexual?
 ---
 ## ROBYN:
 No. I'm just saying